measurement-factory/squid-notes/thumbs.md

 ----

-When there is an alternative, avoid regular expressions.
+<a name="admin-cfg-no-regex"></a>When there is an alternative, avoid regular expressions.
 ----

 Regular expressions are relatively slow and may be difficult to interpret